lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 This first filtering step was not expected to perform equally well for all _Azolla_ species, especially those more phylogenetically distant to the reference genome.
 Hence in a second filter, eukaryotic contigs were identified in each of the hostfiltered assemblies and used as a second filter tailored to a specific sequencing library.
 These double-filtered reads were then assembled again with SPAdes metagenomics mode, and only after this second filtering step hybrid assemblies were generated when multiple sequencing libraries were available per biological sample.
-After assembly, contigs were binned into Metagenome Assembled Genomes (MAGs) with several tools, then curated manually in Anvi'o `cite loads of stuff`.
+After assembly, scaffolds were binned into Metagenome Assembled Genomes (MAGs) with several tools, then curated manually in Anvi'o `cite loads of stuff`.
 To reproducible execute and document these analyses, a bioinformatic workflow was created with snakemake and documented in [Github](https://github.com/lauralwd/azolla_genus_metagenome).
 All tools used in this snakemake workflow are selected and installed from the Bioconda repository of bioinformatics software `find references for conda, Bioconda and conda-forge`.
 Conda environments used in this study can be found in [github env link](https://github.com/lauralwd/Azolla_genus_metagenome/tree/master/envs).